Nano1337/SpecReFlow/README.md

 Contact: [haoli.yin@vanderbilt.edu](mailto:haoli.yin@vanderbilt.edu).
 More info about me at my [personal website](https://haoliyin.me/).
 Feel free to reach out with any questions or discussion!

 # Demo
+Note: This may take a few seconds to load in.
 ![teaser](./figs/croppedgif.gif)

 ## Installation